 RHYTHM FOR GUITARISTS –AND EVERYONE ELSE!
 (Vicki Genfan)

-FOR FINGERSTYLE GUITAR (Sean McGowan)
+BOSS GUITAR (Sean McGowan)

 MUSIC OF TURLOUGH O’CAROLAN (Robin Bullock)